 What Successful Rebranding Looks Like

 But, the end result has been overwhelmingly positive.
-Her patient base has enthusiastically embraced the new name and the new brand represents the company in a much stronger way.
-Here’s the before and after of their transformation.
+Her patients have enthusiastically embraced the new name and the new brand represents the company in a much stronger way.

 What Not to Do When Renaming Your Company

 Before we dive into how to rename and rebrand your business, let’s talk about what NOT to do.